datumlogic/opandroid/README.md

 License:

- Copyright (c) 2014, SMB Phone Inc.
+ Copyright (c) 2014, Hookflash Inc.
  All rights reserved.

  Redistribution and use in source and binary forms, with or without